MAHE Manipal B.Sc Nursing 2025

 A bullet of mass m is fired horizontally with velocity u in the block.

-And, the combined system raised upto height h where the string makes an angle with the vertical.
+And, the combined system raised up to height h where the string makes an angle with the vertical.

-Common velocity of system just after the collision (V)
+The common velocity of system just after the collision (V)

 Here, system is (block + bullet)